WodkaRHR/Violet/Documents/characters.md

     - insecure
     - kind
     - weak-minded, gives up easily
+- ambivalent:
+    - is only so much persuaded by Deoxys as it promises him fame as a scientist using space travel

 ## Lucius, 1st Commander
 - Former champ, was defeated by Larissa
 - after losing a rematch, was recruited by Primus
     - he promised Lucius to overthrow the E4 and reinstall him as the Champ
+    - Lucius does not buy Primus' promise and suspects that Primus secretly wants to take over
+        - Therefore, Lucius plans on taking the weapon that Primus claims to build for himself
 - arrogant
 - focus on power and strength
 - highly ambitious
-Life Quest:
+- also somewhat fond of the advocate system, as it rewards power and goes with "power is law" Life Quest:
 - Hunt down Rayquaza, that injured him in his younger days almost deadly
 - Whole Team is "Dragon-Slayer" like